 Drink of the wine of the wrath of God!

 One more God rejected!
-I'm the bug inside you!
+I'm the lord and savior!

 One more God rejected!
 I have your back to the wall!